-- 4. Time is an important factor in resolution of the Cuban problem.
+- 4. Time is an important factor in problem.
 Therefore, the plan should be so time-phased that projects would be operable within the next few months. - 5.
 Inasmuch as the ultimate objective is overt military intervention, it is recommended that primary responsibility for developing military and para-military aspects of the plan for both overt and covert military operations be assigned the Joint Chiefs of Staff.